 Whether you want to send funds across the pond to America or over the channel to Europe, it pays to choose the best money transfer service you can.

-This means comparing your options and going with the money transfer company that lets you transfer money how and where you want to for the lowest cost and the least hassle.
+This means comparing your options and going with the money transfer company that lets you transfer how and where you want for the lowest cost and the least hassle.